-All campus libraries will be open for your use beginning August 9, 2021.
+Campus libraries will be open for your use, but hours will differ at the beginning of the semester in light of the current COVID-19 surge.
 Read on for some of the most important things to know this semester.

 Locations and hours

-Davis Library will be the home of late-night hours during the semester.
+Davis Library is the home of late-night hours during the semester.
 Its eight floors will be available to you until 2 a.m.
-Sunday through Thursday, beginning mid-September.
+Sunday through Thursday, beginning February 6.
 Starting at midnight, you will need your valid OneCard to enter the library.